DBA (Doctor of Business Administration)

 - 1 part scholarship, amounting to 50% of DBA fees for years 1 and 2 (a total of £12,500), to be awarded on merit to DBA applicants from the UK or EU

 You may only apply for one of these scholarships after you have received a formal offer of acceptance for the DBA course.
-To apply for a scholarship, please complete the application form by the closing date of 1 March 2017.
+Applications for the scholarship have now closed.

 Funding awards are made on the merit of each case.
 The School of Management retains absolute discretion regarding the amount and number of funding awards.
 Applicants are eligible for a maximum of one scholarship, and will be notified before the end of April of the decision.

 Awards for company-sponsored study

 A Business Relationship Bursary of up to 35% on any company-sponsored or part-sponsored DBA programme is available for companies with whom the School has a relationship or demonstrated business engagement.
 The amount would depend on the strength of the relationship, which might include companies who have previously funded a student on a Bradford programme, employed an undergraduate placement, MSc or MBA student to undertake a project, employed a member of faculty to produce a KTP or research project, commissioned a customised Executive Education programme, or supported the School in other ways, but this list is not exhaustive and other business engagement activities could be considered eligible.